 Scholarships and Financial Aid

 - A wide range of financial aid programs from federal and state funds are available.
-In addition, Dominican College has an extensive Transfer Scholarship Program for full-time day students based on gpa.
+Dominican College also offers an extensive Transfer Scholarship Program for full-time day students based on gpa.
 These scholarships range from $3,000 to $11,500 and are awarded at the time of initial admission to the College.
-To determine your eligibility for a scholarship, e-mail email@example.com, include your cumulative college gpa and indicate whether you will live on campus or at home.
+To determine your eligibility for a scholarship send a message to firstname.lastname@example.org.
+Include your cumulative college gpa and indicate whether you will live on campus or at home.

 - Athletic scholarships and grants based on financial need are also available.